Preparing for Your Interview with Targeted Provision

 Interviewing for a role with Targeted Provision, or any organisation supporting vulnerable young people, is your chance to demonstrate more than just your teaching ability.
 It’s an opportunity to show your empathy, flexibility, and dedication to making a real difference.

-Take time to reflect, prepare meaningful examples, and most importantly, be yourself.
+Take time to reflect, prepare meaningful real life examples, and most importantly, be yourself.

 Good luck, we’re rooting for you!